The Development of Siberia and Far East

 The toponym Pelym is quite common in the Ural area, where in the Sverdlovsk Region there is a village and the historical city of Pelym, in the Perm Region – another village, the Pelym River flows into Tavda, the left tributary of the Tobol river (Ob basin) and several others.
 This name can be associated with OE. fell "fur" and ymb "around".
 This interpretation is confirmed by the name of the village Puksinka on the banks of the Pelym – cf. OE fox "fox".
 The basis of the economy of the principality should have been fur as a trade item, reflected in the name of the village Nіkhvor from OE. neahhe "sufficient, plentiful" waru "article of merchandise".

 Russian conquest of Siberia in the 17th century passed surprisingly very quickly.
 After the campaign of Yermak in 1581-1585, it took only about ten years before the township of Tomsk was laid almost two thousand kilometers from the Urals.
 Soon Tomsk became a Russian strategic and military center in Siberia.
-Overcoming such a huge off-road distance would be completely impossible without the use of waterways, but the rivers of Siberia flow in the meridian direction, and they did not contribute to the foundation of Siberia from west to east.
+Overcoming such a huge off-road distance would be impossible without using waterways however the rivers of Siberia flow in the meridian direction, and they did not contribute to the foundation of Siberia from west to east.
 Judging by the toponymy, the Anglo-Saxons moved by land, which presented great difficulties in overcoming long distances.
-To facilitate the advancement of the routes of communication, they were forced to arrange small settlements to provide short-term rest for travelers and horses at night and in bad weather, to eliminate technical problems, etc. Such settlements eventually received the name yam and it is not at all of Turkic origin, as is commonly thought, but developed from OE. hām "house, dwelling", "home".
-At such stations, there were small attendants and they formed a well-functioning system, managed in an organized manner.
-This practice spread throughout Siberia, being borrowed by many peoples.
+To facilitate the advancement of the routes, they were forced to arrange small settlements to provide short-term rest for travelers and horses at night and in bad weather, to eliminate technical problems, etc. Such settlements eventually received the name yam and it is not at all of Turkic origin, as is commonly thought, but developed from OE. hām "house, dwelling", "home".
+At such stations, some small attendants formed a well-functioning system, managed in an organized manner.
+This practice spread throughout Siberia, being borrowed by many people.
 The organization of movement that justified itself laid the foundation for the colonization of Siberia and the Far East long before the arrival of the Russians.
 Of course, where possible and necessary, waterways were used.
 For example, this could be the case on the Ob, where the area along the banks was favorable for living, and countless deposits of natural resources lurked in the bowels of the Salair Ridge.
 The Anglo-Saxons founded several settlements here, which still exist, retaining their original names, sometimes in a somewhat Slavicized form.
 Among them are the following:

 Verkh-Irmen, a village in the Ordynsky district of the Novosibirsk region – OE. iermen "great, strong".